complate/complate.github.io/content/faq.md

 While complate has many advantages, it also introduces additional complexity:
-The use of JavaScript typically requires both a compiler (for module resolution and to transform JSX) and a JS runtime environment (typically provided via [the respective adaptor](getting-started.html)) -- see [How It Works](how-it-works.html) for a detailed explanation of that interplay.
+The use of JavaScript typically requires both a compiler (for module resolution and to transform JSX) and a JS runtime environment (typically provided via [the respective adaptor](getting-started.html)) -- see [Adaptors](adaptors.html) for a detailed explanation of that interplay.
 It also means [authors will need a basic understanding of JavaScript], including for debugging.

 In our experience, all that pays off when